Port Coquitlam (provincial electoral district)

 Port Coquitlam is a provincial electoral district in British Columbia, Canada, consisting of the entire city of Port Coquitlam.
-First established following the 1988 redistribution, it was contested in the 1991 and 1996 elections before being superseded by Port Coquitlam-Burke Mountain.
+It was created following the 1988 redistribution from Coquitlam-Moody and was contested in the 1991 and 1996 elections before being superseded by Port Coquitlam-Burke Mountain.
 The district was reestablished by the Electoral Districts Act, 2008.
-It was again contested in the 2009 election in which New Democrat, Mike Farnworth was elected its MLA.
+It was again contested in the 2009 election in which New Democrat Mike Farnworth was elected its MLA.